lorenzovarese/automated-bug-triaging/README.md

 - Filter issues to include only those with exactly one assignee.
 - Save the issues data to `data/issues.json.zip`.

-If you wish to pull issues from a different repository, you can modify the `github_repo` parameter in the `pull_issues.py` script.
+If you wish to pull issues from a different repository, you can pass a different url with the `-r` flag.

 ### Step 2: Preprocess the Issues Data